wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 ^^^^^^^^^^^^^^^^^^^^

 .. image:: images/labview/ni_activation_login.png
+   :alt: The NI user login screen.

 Log into your ni.com account.
 If you don't have an account, select :guilabel:`Create account` to create a free account.

 .. image:: images/labview/ni_activation_keys.png
+   :alt: Screen for entering your product key.

 The serial number you entered at the "User Information" screen should appear in all of the text boxes, if it doesn't, enter it now.
 Click "Activate".

 .. note:: If this is the first time activating the 2020 software on this account, you will see the message shown above about a valid license not being found.
 You can ignore this.

 .. image:: images/labview/ni_activation_success.png
+   :alt: Screen details the activation sucess of each package.

 If your products activate successfully, an “Activation Successful” message will appear.
 If the serial number was incorrect, it will give you a text box and you can re-enter the number and select :guilabel:`Try Again`.
 The items shown above are not expected to activate.
 If everything activated successfully, click :guilabel:`Next`.

 .. image:: images/labview/ni_activation_finish.png
+   :alt: Close through this screen asking you to register.

 Click "Close".